-■ Washing
+Washing

-- When washing the vehicle, the brakes may get wet.
+• When washing the vehicle, the brakes may get wet.
 As a result, the brake stopping distance will be longer.
-To dry the brakes, drive the vehicle at a safe speed while lightly pressing the brake pedal to heat up the brakes. - Do not wash the engine compartment.
-If water enters electrical parts or the power steering fluid reservoir, it will cause engine trouble or faulty power steering respectively.
+To dry the brakes, drive the vehicle at a safe speed while lightly pressing the brake pedal to heat up the brakes.

+• Do not wash the engine compartment and areas adjacent to it.
+If water enters the engine air intake, electrical parts or the power steering fluid reservoir, it will cause engine trouble or faulty power steering respectively.